 How can you make your coffee less acidic at home?

 Even with low acid, there are still ways you can make your drink less acidic right in the comfort of your home.
 Here are a few tricks and techniques that might help you kick the acidity away.

 Are there wrong beans?
 Not really!
 When we talk of “right” beans, we are referring to light roasts and dark roasts.
 Light roasts have been roasted briefly and contain more caffeine content but also more acid.
 Also, where the beans are sourced determines whether they are dark or light roast.
 Generally, coffee beans from countries in lower elevations such as Indonesia, Hawaii, Brazil, Guatemala, and Mexico are lower in acid.
 A general rule of thumb is that Arabica beans have lower acid content than other beans such as Sumatra and Robusta.

 Finely ground coffee is a NO!

-When coffee beans are finely ground, they are more likely to release many more acids than those are coarse.
+When coffee beans are finely ground, they are more likely to release many more acids than coarse ones.
 Coarse beans are safe for sensitive stomachs since they release minimal acids during the brewing process.
-However, if your acidity and stomach sensitivity is not severe, you can settle for a medium ground.
+However, if your acidity and stomach sensitivity are not severe, you can settle for a medium ground.

 Go for cold brews